Practical-Haemostasis.com

 Va Cleavage sites

-Principles & Method
+Principles & Methodology

 A number of tests have been developed to screen for APC resistance [APC-R]: